theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 ![center](/figures/tsbasics/unnamed-chunk-4-1.png)

-Now, we will need to replace the temperatures in the holdout, calibration and test sets with our temperature forecasts to ensure that are demandforecasts are ex ante.
+Now, we will need to replace the temperatures in the holdout, calibration and test sets with our temperature forecasts to ensure that our demand forecasts are ex-ante.

 ``` r